csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 is quite ironic considering my work centres a _lot_ around managing codebases in teams.

-The first and foremost—and most obvious—issue is the fact that it needs explaining at all.
+The first and foremost — and most obvious — issue is the fact that it needs explaining at all.
 The fact I’ve managed to get a few-hundred-word article out of this _may_ be testament to its unusual and potentially confusing nature.

-This will always the case when adopting new methodologies—like BEM, for instance—but it _is_ an overhead that cannot be ignored.
+This will always the case when adopting new methodologies — like BEM, for instance — but it _is_ an overhead that cannot be ignored.
 The existing team will need to learn and be on board with this grouping methodology, and any new hires will also need teaching.
 It’s another hurdle; a small one, but definitely _another_.